TritonDataCenter/postgres-loadgen/README.md

 - complete: set up basic Grafana instance with dashboard
 - complete: basic load generator work for reads + writes
 - complete: add CPU usage to load generator
+- complete: add injected errors for validating metrics

 ## ToDo

-- add a query that generates errors occasionally to make sure the metrics work
 - figure out where to run all this
   - Macbook VM?
   - one container for loadgen, prometheus, grafana